gouribiju28/Data-Science-and-Analytics-2024/sql.md

 ## DATABASES

 - Databases are sorted, structured form of data.
-  * .csv files, .txt files, excel filesa re all called flat files
+  * .csv files, .txt files, excel files are all called flat files
   * Data analysts retrieve the data stored in the database.
-  * A database stores information in multiple locations to imporve reliability.
+  * A database stores information in multiple locations to improve reliability.
   * Examples of databases include Oracle, MySQL etc.
   * **Relational Database** are structured data with clear relationship between data points.
     + They have complex queries